Angular Avatar Component Overview

 export class AppModule {}

-The Avatar can be either square or circular, with three size options (small, medium and large).
+The Ignite UI for Angular Avatar component comes in three shapes (square, rounded, and circle) and three size options (small, medium, and large).
 It can be used for displaying initials, images or icons.

 Avatar displaying initials